 - Upgrading: Having separate units can be easier and cheaper to upgrade.
 When new router technology is released, you will only need to upgrade the router without having to upgrade the modem as well.
 However, to upgrade a wireless gateway, you would have to replace the whole device which can be more expensive than a standalone modem or router.
 If you are renting, your ISP can replace the devices.

-- Control: Stand-alone units tend to have more features and customization options, such as parental controls, device management, usage statistics, and more.
-When renting a wireless gateway, the customization options can be limited.
+- Control: Stand-alone units tend to have more features and customisation options, such as parental controls, device management, usage statistics, and more.
+When renting a wireless gateway, the customisation options can be limited.

 Mesh Networks: The Newest Internet Solution